 History of The Jacobite Train

-In 1901 the Mallaig extension of the West Highland line was opened by the North British Railway to open up access to more remote areas along the Scottish Atlantic coast.
+In 1901, the North British Railway opened the Mallaig extension of the West Highland line to allow access to more remote areas along the Scottish Atlantic coast.

-In 1984, however, the steam locomotive was reintroduced by ScotRail in a bid to build tourism in the area.
-The success of this plan led the train to being renamed The Lochaber.
+In 1984, however, ScotRail reintroduced the steam locomotive in a bid to boost tourism in the area.
+The success of this plan led to the train’s renaming, The Lochaber.

 In 2011, a second daily service was added during the busier months as The Jacobite has proven to be such a popular attraction.